 The expansion, enhancements, or regeneration of that city would be determined based on the data captured and analyzed by the ecosystem of digital twins to enable a city to continually improve and/or adapt.

 This is how the concept of connected digital twins can go beyond the built environment.

 Oracle is already helping in several areas.
 Oracle Aconex provides a true common data environment (CDE) that helps in design, build, and operations.
 Oracle Aconex Model Coordination unlocks new levels of visibility, coordination, and productivity across people and processes.

 Oracle is very much on the journey with the evolution of digital twins and recognizes that customer engagement is paramount.

-Oracle Construction and Engineering also works with standardization bodies like buildingSMART International (recently working on a digital twins positioning paper aligned with this post) and CEN/ISO to help the industry come together, collaborate, and grow.
+Oracle Construction and Engineering also works with standardization bodies like buildingSMART International and CEN/ISO to help the industry come together, collaborate, and grow.